Paulmicha/css-organization/README.md

 This is the approach currently favored here, but we may find opportunities for complementary implementations.
 - Inlining all or most styles : see [@chriscoyier's recap](https://css-tricks.com/the-debate-around-do-we-even-need-css-anymore/).
 And if we chose only to use utility classes (see below), [Tachyons](http://tachyons.io/) could also be used this way, and could get along with the naming convention approach above - provided we avoid class naming collisions.
 [Atomic CSS](http://acss.io/) is probably the most explicit "inline-like" use of CSS classes.
 Some tools even implement their own syntax (compiled to CSS) to achieve more advanced layout features, like [gridstylesheets.org's GSS](https://github.com/gss/engine) (inspired by [Constraint CSS](http://constraints.cs.washington.edu/web/ccss-uwtr.pdf) and [Apple's Visual Format Language](http://gridstylesheets.org/guides/vfl/)).

+Here's a notable example of a mixed approach : [@TranscendMikey's Journey to Enjoyable, Maintainable Styling with React, ITCSS, and CSS-in-JS](https://medium.com/maintainable-react-apps/journey-to-enjoyable-maintainable-styling-with-react-itcss-and-css-in-js-632cfa9c70d6)

 ## Process